 How to obtain a library card:

-- Students must initially obtain a photo identification card from the Registration Office.
-The Tyndale library staff will then use the barcode on the photo identification card to activate borrowing privileges.
-Note that students must update their personal information at the Library at the beginning of each semester.
+Students will be issued a Tyndale photo identification card from the registrar's office.
+The Tyndale library staff will then activate the barcode on the photo identification card to activate borrowing privileges.
 Auditing Students do not automatically have library borrowing privileges unless they pay a library fee at time of registration.

 Loan periods for Reserve Collection materials vary:

 - One day loan (due next day by closing time);

 - Two day loan (due the second day by closing time);

 - One week (due one week later by by closing time);